p8p671/trying-to-make-T9-works/README.md

 ![github-small](https://cdn.discordapp.com/attachments/857047152684564523/1131909660031590470/FB_IMG_1685144491590.jpg)
 2023/5/27 works!! internet phy ok!!

-T9/T9+/S9 control board has very similar layout
+T9/T9+/S9 control board has very similar layout .Which the firmware can be compatible!

 # What is working
 | Part | Detail        |